 - M (metastasis) refers to the tumor’s spread to other organs.

 Doctors assign to each letter a number that provides more detail about the spread of the cancer.
 After they do so, they stage the cancer with a number ranging from 1 to 4.
 According to the TNM system, a stage 1 patient will show small tumors spread through the lining of one lung, the stomach or the heart.
 The tumor will not have spread to any other organs or areas of the body.

 Brigham System, Stage 1: The Brigham staging system focuses on how easily a doctor can remove the mesothelioma tumor.
 If you’re diagnosed with stage 1 mesothelioma under the Brigham system, you’re likely a good candidate for curative surgery.

 Butchart System, Stage 1: Doctors use the Butchart system to describe the location of the main tumor, rather than its growth.
 Stage 1 mesothelioma under the Butchart system hasn’t spread beyond where it first appeared in the lining of the lungs, abdomen, or heart.

 Improving Your Prognosis

 You have the most favorable prognosis if you’ve been diagnosed with stage 1 mesothelioma.
-The disease is confined to the lining of 1 lung, and is easier to remove with curative surgery.
+The disease is confined to the lining of one lung, and is easier to remove with curative surgery.
 As a result, you’re more likely than patients diagnosed with later stages to extend your life expectancy beyond the average.
-Just a few decades ago, mesothelioma patients were expected to live a maximum of 1 year.
-Now, patients diagnosed with stage 1 mesothelioma survive an average of 3 years after they’re diagnosed—some are still surviving.
+Just a few decades ago, mesothelioma patients were expected to live a maximum of one year.
+Now, patients diagnosed with stage 1 mesothelioma survive an average of three years after they’re diagnosed—some are still surviving.

 Attanoos, R. L., & Allen, T. C. (2014).
 Staging.
 Advances in surgical pathology.
 Philadelphia: Wolters Kluwer Health/Lippincott Williams & Wilkins.